SETIatHCRO/obsnerd/README.md

 6. When you are done, remove the duplicated files on obs-node1.

 ##Generate the dashboard##
-In the directory with the obsinfo file and the npz files in the appropriate directory specified therein, you can view the data and generate the dashboard.
+In the directory with the obsinfo file and the npz files in the appropriate directory specified therein (if not the default **data** directory), you can view the data and generate the dashboard.

+To view a dashboard of a source from the command line: `on_look.py SOURCENAME`

+For options, type `on_look.py -h`

+If you want to generate and save all of the data in the obsinfo file, type `on_gen_dash.py MJD`, which will write a bash script file (default *dash.sh*).

+Running the bash script won't display any data, but rather save them to *png* files.